 Ramya Hebbalaguppe

 Prior to this, I was fortunate to be working with Prof. Ramakrishna Kakarala at Nanyang Technological University on High Dynamic Range Imaging algorithms which formed a part of the image processing pipeline aimed at smartphone cameras.
 Our research was recognized with the Best Student Paper award at the 2012 SPIE conference in Burlingame, California.
 I completed my master's degree at DCUs School of Electronic Engineering and Computing in 2014, advised by Prof. Noel O'Connor and Prof. Alan Smeaton.
 I focused on reducing false alarms in surveillance camera networks.
-As a result of this work, a portion of our research was licensed to Netwatch Systems.
+The result of this work, a portion of our research was licensed to Netwatch Systems.

 In June 2015, I started working as a research scientist at TCS Research.
-I have also been involved in various projects related to augmented reality.
+Since the, I have been involved in various projects related to augmented reality.
 Specifically, I have focused on optimizing the layout of labels for immersive experiences and developing gestural interfaces for head-mounted devices and smartphones.
 As a team leader, I have overseen the development of a cost-effective industrial inspection framework.
 Recently, my team has been working on creative content generation (images, videos, 3D/4D data).

-> Email / Google Scholar / Twitter / Github
+> Email / Google Scholar / Twitter / Github / Travel

 profile photo